-SPN 110: Beginning Conversational Spanish II 2 Credits Level I Prerequisites: SPN 109 or SPN 120 or one semester of college Spanish 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 13 14 24
+SPN 110 Beginning Conversational Spanish II 2 credits Level I Prerequisites: SPN 109 or SPN 120 or one semester of college op the skills acquired in Spanish 109.

-This is a continuation of SPN 109.
-This course is designed to further develop the skills acquired in Spanish 109.
 It is for students interested in expanding their speaking and comprehension skills, and their knowledge of Spanish grammar and Hispanic culture.
 This course does not satisfy four year college language requirements.
 This course was previously SPN 121.